-We are supposed to be transformed into a new and improved version of our former selves, right? (not necessarily)
+We are supposed to be transformed into a new and improved version of our former selves, right?
+(Not necessarily.)

 I often read articles about cancer survivors proclaiming to be transformed, enlightened, improved upon, bettered, or whatever.
 It seems many have experienced some sort of epiphany.
-And I’m happy for those individuals.
+I’m happy for those individuals.
 I mean that.
 That is not sarcasm.
 But it just hasn’t worked out that way for me.